 If I can do it, so can you.

-(For those who are interested, I wrote a blog throughout my son’s stay in hospital, his death and the immediate aftermath.
-It’s not an easy read and is a bit raw, especially towards the end but the link is here: http://hlhsdiary.com/wp/)
+(For those who are interested, I wrote a blog throughout my son’s stay in hospital through to his death and the immediate aftermath.
+It’s not an easy read and is a bit raw, especially towards the end but it might help put this post in context.
+The link is here: http://hlhsdiary.com/wp/)